 This Circular includes references to "adjusted earnings", which is a "total of segments measure" as that term is defined in National Instrument 52-112 Non-GAAP and Other Financial Measures Disclosure.
-The most directly comparable measure reported in accordance with IFRS is "earnings attributable to equity owners of the Company", which was \$632 million as at December 31, 2022 and \$393 million as at December 31, 2021.
-For additional information, see "Other Financial and Non-GAAP Measures" and "Reconciliation of Adjusted Earnings to Earnings Attributable to Equity Owners of the Company" in the MD&A, which is available on SEDAR at www.sedar.com.
+The most directly comparable measure reported in accordance with IFRS is "earnings attributable to equity owners of the Company", which was \$707 million as at December 31, 2023 and \$632 million as at December 31, 2022.
+For additional information, see "Other Financial and Non-GAAP Measures" and "Reconciliation of Adjusted Earnings to Earnings Attributable to Equity Owners of the Company" in the MD&A, which is available on SEDAR+ at www.sedarplus.ca.
 The information provided in the MD&A under the heading "Reconciliation of Adjusted Earnings to Earnings Attributable to Equity Owners of the Company" is incorporated by reference herein.